 The world premiere of 2016 Underwood Commission winner Carlos Simon’s new work for ACO, Portrait of a Queen, will be featured on ACO’s May 23, 2017 concert at Symphony Space.
 Each composer participating in the Underwood New Music Readings receives rehearsals, a reading, and a digital recording of his or her work.
 Review and feedback sessions with ACO principal players, mentor composers, ACO’s artistic and music directors, and industry representatives provide crucial artistic, technical, and conceptual assistance.

-In addition, the Readings offer composers, students, or anyone interested in learning more about the business of being a composer Career Development Seminar on Friday, June 23 from 10 AM-4 PM at Cary Hall, DiMenna Center for Classical Music.
+In addition, composers, students, or anyone interested in learning more about the business of being a composer is invited to attend a free Career Development Workshop on Friday, June 23 from 11 AM-4:30 PM at Cary Hall, DiMenna Center for Classical Music.
 Workshops include talks on Intellectual Property, Copyright Law and Commissioning Agreements; a panel discussion on career strategy with some of the most successful young composers working today; and a panel discussion on programming with major music presenters.
-The cost for the seminar is $25 (includes box lunch).
-Reservations coming soon.

 For over a generation, ACO’s Underwood New Music Readings have been providing all-important career development and public exposure to the country’s most promising emerging composers, with over 150 composers participating.
 Readings alumni have gone on to win every major composition award, including the Pulitzer, Grammy, Grawemeyer, American Academy of Arts & Letters, and Rome Prizes.
 Orchestras around the globe have commissioned ACO Readings alumni.